finos/FDC3/docs/api-bridging/spec.md

 * Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
 * To create final PR:
-  * Reference DAB from the API spec, updating previous content about interconnecting desktop agents.
   * Link to BackPlane project
-  * Apply Experimental labels where needed
   * Refactor spec to separate channel (websocket) and protocol.
+  * Add schema links to each message exchange
+  * Add detail about Typescript generated from the schemas

 ## Implementing a Desktop Agent Bridge